graph.Graph¶

 -

-Parameters: vertex – name of the vertex Returns: true if vertex is in the graph, false otherwise
+- Checks if the vertex is already created.
+Returns True if it is otherwise False - Parameters: - vertex – name of the vertex - Returns: - true if vertex is in the graph, false otherwise

 -

-Parameters: filename – path to the file Returns: True if the graph is read successfully.
+- Reads graph from a file. - Parameters: - filename – path to the file - Returns: - True if the graph is read successfully.
 If filename is not specified or it does not exist, ValueError and IOError are raised (respectively).

 -